Speaking and questions at meetings

 When reading the question you must not deviate from the text of agreed submission.

 Your question will be directed to the relevant Chairman or Spokesperson to give a reply.
 Such a reply shall not exceed 5 minutes.
 At the discretion of the Mayor or Chairman, a supplementary question may be asked if arising directly from the reply, provided that the original allocation of 5 minutes is not exceeded.
+Following the meeting a written copy of the reply will be included in the minutes and made available to the public.

 Unless the Mayor or Chairman decides otherwise, there will be no discussion and debate on any question.
 For Full Council meeting a Member may move that the matter raised by a question be referred to the appropriate Board.
 Once seconded, such a motion will be voted on without discussion.